amasood1193/Pi-ON-OFF/README.md

 To be used with my RPi hat with voltage regulator and off switch.
 ![alt text](https://github.com/amasood1193/Pi-ON-OFF/blob/8d26435a3e49da940b293ba6d257160a3ecb25c0/pihat.png)

-Default pinout of the hat is
+## Default pinout of the hat is

-pin 2 - 5v
+1. pin 2 - 5v
-pin 3 - GPIO 2 - SDA
+1. pin 3 - GPIO 2 - SDA
-pin 4 - 5v
+1. pin 4 - 5v
-pin 5 - GPIO 3 - SCL
+1. pin 5 - GPIO 3 - SCL
-pin 6 - GND
+1. pin 6 - GND
-pin 7 - GPIO 4 - SQW
+1. pin 7 - GPIO 4 - SQW
-pin 9 - GND
+1. pin 9 - GND
-pin 14 - GND
+1. pin 14 - GND
-pin 20 - GND
+1. pin 20 - GND
-pin 25 - GND
+1. pin 25 - GND
-pin 30 - GND
+1. pin 30 - GND
-pin 34 - GND
+1. pin 34 - GND
-pin 39 - GND
+1. pin 39 - GND
-pin 40 - GPIO21 - SLEEP
+1. pin 40 - GPIO21 - SLEEP

+the pinout can be changed by removing the shunt on the corresponding pin, and adding a jumper wire to the pin of choice. the same shunts can be used to enable/disable features.

 ## Installation